 Josh Martin, Chief Executive Officer

-He has a certification in Lean Process Improvement from the University of Washington and a Social Marketing certification from Boise State University.
-Josh currently serves on the Washington State Hospital Association Public Policy Committee as well as the Rural Health Committee.
-He is an active board member on the Washington Rural Health Collaborative, Greater Grays Harbor Regional Chamber of Commerce, and acts as Vice Chair for CHOICE Regional Health Network.
+He has certifications in Lean Process Improvement from Washington State University and Social Marketing from Boise State University.
+Josh currently serves on the Washington State Hospital Association’s Board of Directors, Public Policy Committee, as well as the Rural Health Committee.
+Additionally, he is an active Board member of the Washington Rural Health Collaborative, Greater Grays Harbor Regional Chamber of Commerce and Chair for CHOICE Regional Health Network.

 Josh understands the healthcare delivery system and enjoys the challenge of rural hospitals.
 He strives to create an organizational culture that embodies excellence, compassion and quality while advocating at a State and National level to transform our healthcare delivery system.
 In his free time, Josh enjoys mountain biking, playing soccer, volunteering in the community and spending time with his wife and 3 young children.